 Free E-books are also available for parents to access on The Oxford Owl website - via https://www.oxfordowl.co.uk

-The school teaches phonics daily using the Letters and Sounds programme.
+The school teaches phonics daily, following the plans from School Improvement Liverpool, using the Letters and Sounds programme.
 Good quality phonics teaches the decoding (reading) and segmenting (spelling) of words within the context of sentences.
 Children work in ability groups with a teacher or Learning Support Assistant.
 Children are also taught to read and spell high frequency words during the sessions.
 As children become secure with decoding and segmenting they are taught spelling patterns and rules.

 We delight in hosting a range of interactive performances based on treasured story books in our own school hall.
-Recent examples include The Gruffalo and the Little Princess.
+Recent examples include The Gruffalo, the Little Princess, Pinocchio and Sleeping Beauty.
 Children were able to join in with the repeated refrains and had opportunities to perform using actions and voices.